dgampa/Capstone-Project/README.md

 * [Login Page]
     * allow users to signup as an idividual or business user
 * [Business Feed]
    * allow users to look through businesses that match their interests
+   * [Search Bar]
+      *  allow users to look for businesses based on their category
    * [Business Details Activity]
       * allow users to look through the business details such as rating hours of operation, location, and social media accounts.
 Also play a video of the business and allow users to look through other individuals posts about the business
    * [Compose Individual Story (only individual users)]
       * allow individual users to rate the business and post a picture at the business
 * [Video Creation (only businesses users)]
     * allow business users to record and choose a two second video clip of the products they sell or the store that gets added to their business video
 * [Profile]
     * displays the current users information and allows for users to edit their information
+    * [Logout]
+      * directs user back to the login page
-* [Search Page]
+* [Map Search]
-    * [Map]
+    * implements google maps
     * allow users to look for businesses near them